 Food Market in Berlin

-I love to taste new dishes from foreign countries or eat some meals I already know from my last vacation (it remembers good times there).
-That’s why I was really happy when I hear about the food market at the “Görlitzer Bahnhof” in Berlin.
+I love to taste new dishes from foreign countries or enjoy meals I already know from my past vacations (it brings back good memories).
+That’s why I was very excited when I heard about the food market at the ‘Görlitzer Bahnhof’ in Berlin.

 Arepas